Steps to Turn On a Computer: Easy Step by Step Images

 If you aren’t sure of which one it is, press one at a time.
 Continue through each button you can find.
 Wait fifteen seconds before trying the next button.

-Eventually, you will hear the computer startup.
+Eventually, you will hear it start up.
 When it does, stop pressing the buttons immediately.

-Make sure it’s plugged into the back of the computer, and the other end of the cable is plugged into the wall socket.
+Ensure it’s plugged into the back of the computer and the other end of the cable is plugged into the wall socket.

-Also, recheck the switch on the back of the computer, where the power lead plugs in.
-Make sure that is in the 1 position.
+Also, recheck the switch at the back, where the power lead plugs in.
+Make sure that it is in the 1 position.

-Also, make sure the wall socket switch is turned on.
-If you still don’t hear or see anything happen, bad news, the computer is faulty.
+Also, make sure the wall socket switch is on.
+If you still don’t hear or see anything happen bad news, the computer is faulty.

-If your computer sounds like it’s started and you don’t see anything on your screen, inspect the monitor for any buttons.
+If it sounds like it’s started and you don’t see anything on your screen, inspect the monitor for any buttons.

 Check to see if your monitor has a power button you can press.
-It is likely to be turned off if you don’t see any lights on the screen.
+It will likely be off if you don’t see any lights on the screen.

-Once you have pressed a power button on the screen and nothing happens, ensure it has power by rechecking your power cable to the monitor.
+Once you have pressed it and nothing happens, ensure it has power by rechecking your cables to the monitor.

-If you still cannot get an image or a light, your monitor may be faulty.
+Your monitor may be faulty if you still cannot get an image or a light.

 If you have an image and your computer is running, well done!
-You have been successful in starting up your computer.
+You have been successful in starting it up.

 Extra Tip: A much more advanced way to turn on a computer, is to set a wake-up feature in your computer’s CMOS.